steggy/templog/README.md

 I run temp1d from /etc/init.d  - please read the top of temp1.php to make sure directories are correct

-to view the local status got http://[bbb ip]/webtemp/webtemp.php
+to view the local status go to http://[bbb ip]/webtemp/webtemp.php